pirrmann/DocTales/README.md

 This is a starter project to use in an F# coding exercise working with trees and documents.

-It embeds FAKE, Paket, and references to NUnit, as well as @sforkmann's lightweight FsUnit.fs file.

-It also references FSharp.Formatting in order to use its Markdown parser.
+It relies on .NET core and references Expecto as a testing library/runner.

 Just clone the repo or download it, and get started coding and testing in F#!

-To get started, just run build.cmd or ./build.sh in the folder.
+To get started, just dotnet run in the folder to run the program, or dotnet run -- tests in order to run Expecto tests.